 CE Requirement:24 Professional Development Hours (PDHs) in Health, Safety, and Welfare HSW every 2 years.
 A minimum of 2 PDHs must be dedicated to Professional Ethics.

-CE Reporting Cycle: Biennial - Within a 2-year period running from July 1 of even-numbered years through June 30 of the following even-numbered year (e.g. July 1, 2020 through June 30, 2022 for June 2022 renewal).
+CE Reporting Cycle: Biennial - PDHs must be earned within the 2-year period running from July 1 of even-numbered years through June 30 of the following even-numbered year (e.g. July 1, 2020 through June 30, 2022 for June 2022 renewal).

 Acceptable Coursework: The Minnesota Board does not pre-approve courses and activities.
 However, courses approved by the AIA and/or IDCEC under the HSW designationmeet the continuing education requirements outlined outlined inMN Statute 326.107.
 Final discretion is up to the Board.